SocketByte/wss/README.md

 ## Known Quirks

-- WebkitGTK web view is locked to 60hz (only on nvidia drivers?), which is very unfortunate.
+- QtWebEngine web view is locked to 60hz (only on nvidia drivers?), which is very unfortunate.
 I'm _actively_ working on finding a workaround for this.
-I might opt for CEF in the future if I can't find a solution but it would be a pretty big undertaking.
-- Since it's based on Webkit, CSS support is not as good as in Gecko or Chromium.
-Some CSS features may not work as expected, and you may need to use workarounds or polyfills for certain features.
-I recommend using something like TailwindCSS to alleviate this problem a bit.
 - Realtime thumbnail preview for widgets like docks might be pretty hard to pull off as of right now.
 (The performance hit of sending video data through websockets might be too high).
 This is something that can be improved in the future.
   Native widget system is better for some things and that's just life.